terotests/_channelObjects/README.md

 1. All commands should be reversable => not the case right now
 2. Create enough test coverage for special cases and errors
 3. moving objects from one subtree to other + reversing that is missing
+4. the ACE editor double "set" for text fields should be checked

 # Object